Work With Us

 MSF needs qualified and experienced trauma surgeons, general surgeons, orthopaedic surgeons, anaesthetists, specialised registered nurses and midwives for our projects around the world.
 Our missions varies between 2 to 6 months or longer.

 "It is demanding work, often in difficult environments.
 So MSF is always looking for well-qualified and motivated volunteers to fill positions in projects all around the world."

-Jonathan Starke, MSF Medical Doctor worked in Pakistan
+Jonathan Starke, Medical Doctor worked with MSF in Pakistan

 Working with MSF internationally